Roudgers/DCFNet/README.md

 ```
 ## training
 + Firstly, you need to modify your path of training dataset
-+ Secondly, you can pretrain the DCFNet_bk following the training settings in the paper
++ Secondly, you can pretrain the ImageModel for DCFNet following the training settings in the paper
-+ Thirdly, you can train the video model for DCFNet
++ Thirdly, you can train the VideoModel for DCFNet

 ```shell
 python train.py